quikdev/go/README.md

   "pgo": "file",                            // Specify the file path of a profile for profile-guided optimization "port": 8000,                             // Port to run WASM test server on "profile": {                              // Profiles to apply dynamically at build/run time.
+    "<os_name>": {...},                     // Optionally specify an operating system (windows, darwin, linux) to auto-apply when building on a specific OS.
     "<profile_name>": {...}                 // Profile name to be passed to build/run commands via --profile flag.
   },
   "default_profile" "name",                 // Default profile to apply when no profiles are specified.